 WEP (Wired Equivalent Privacy): is the oldest and most common Wi-Fi security protocol.
 It was ratified by Wi-Fi Alliance as a security standard in 1999.
 It has been plagued over the years by many security flaws and vulnerabilities that had been exploited easily and made it to be officially retired in 2004.

 WPA (Wi-Fi Protected Access): It was released in 2003 to address the growing vulnerabilities of its predecessor, WEP.
-It uses a 256-bit key for encryption, it also uses the Temporal Key Integrity Protocol (TKIP), and dynamically generates a new key for each packet, or unit of data.
+It uses a 256-bit key for encryption; it also uses the Temporal Key Integrity Protocol (TKIP), and dynamically generates a new key for each packet or unit of data.
 TKIP is much more secure than the fixed-key system used by WEP.
 Since TKIP as the core component of WPA, was designed to be implemented onto WEP-enabled systems via firmware updates, It is relying on easily exploitable elements.

 WPA2 (Wi-Fi Protected Access 2): is the second generation of WEP which ensures that only people with your network password have access to it.
 It introduced the Advanced Encryption System (AES) to replace the more vulnerable TKIP system used in the original WPA protocol.
 Unfortunately, like its predecessor, WPA2-enabled access points (usually routers) are vulnerable to attacks through WEP.
 To eliminate this attack vector, disable WEP and make sure your router’s firmware doesn’t rely on WEP.